sim108-Data/our_data_story/docs/README.md

 sitemap: false
 ---
 # Social network mobility a mirror of our mobility through time
-Hey ?! what's app every body !
-Did you like the front cover.
+Hey ?! what's up every body !
+Did you like the front cover!
 Petty neat isn't it ...
 Yeah it's my first website so I'm pretty proud of it but enough talking about me.
 You know what else is also really neat ?
 You're right it's what we will show you in our datastory.
 Before starting, let's talk about datas.
 In our case, we had in our possession two data set with all